The strongest agalma is the amalgam of the mind

 From my perspective, it’s more important to focus on building positive narratives and philosophical interpretations of the gods and the world — moving culture, building virtue, and creating just relationships (even when things falter and don’t go well, as just happened with a sibling).

 One reason I care so much about social and racial justice is that many of us whose ancestors participated in Christian imperialist settler-colonialism do bear responsibility, and the first step in dealing with that miasma is to acknowledge that it happened and move forward under the guidance of the Eumenides.
 I care about how mythology is used in fiction because people have highly Christianized ideas about it in the West, and I want to broaden the conversation and encourage people to grow beyond their underlying assumptions.
-I am working on a project to think about feminism in the context of Hellenism because I think we all deserve a progressive Hellenism that is still traditional, but that integrates ideas of gender equality and diversity seamlessly and in a forum that is not lost in news feeds or timelines.
+I am working on a project to think about feminism in the context of worshipping Hellenic Gods because I care about a forward-thinking paradigm that makes sense in context.
 These are probably some of the reasons I’ve transitioned to worshipping Hermes a lot and have cultivated a fairly strong devotional relationship with him in the past year beyond just my writing practice.

 But anyway, those are a few comments to supplement the poem, and I am happy to have voiced my thoughts in the Internet agora.